aslushnikov/latex-online/README.md

 compile simple latex documents online using only a link to the source TeX document.
 You give it a link, it gives you a PDF.

+Additionally the service could be used for *remote compiling* of latex documents.
+See "usage" section for a bit more information.

 ## Dependencies

 - `pdflatex` command to compile documents